Conference Coordinator East: Debbie 845.661.7625 Assistant Coordinator: Zipporah

 WHO WE ARE:

 Women Writers and Artists Matrix (WWAM) is an association of kindred creative women dedicated to shifting the paradigm through creativity.
-Founded by activist artist and shaman Amejo Amyot, and bestselling author Dorothy Randall Gray, we’ve been meeting the needs of the women's creative community through intimate intensive retreats, public readings, art exhibits and events since the summer of 2009.
+Founded by artist activist Amejo Amyot, and bestselling author Dorothy Randall Gray, we have been meeting the needs of the women's creative community through intimate retreats, day long intensives, public readings, art exhibits and events since the summer of 2009.

 WHAT WE BELIEVE: